jasonrichdarmawan/ProtocolExample/README.md

     ```

 # Clean Architecture Programming

+Clean Architecture Programming enables you to focus on 1 specific activity in a file.

 1. Code is split into 3 layers: the Presentation layer, the Domain layer and the Data layer.